ivarref/gen-fn/README.md

 * Other `defn`s are inlined using `letfn`.
 * `defn` bodies are wrapped in `do` in case you need side effects for debugging.
 * `def`s are inlined in the top `let`.
 No `def`s are used in the example namespace, thus the top `let` is empty.
+* Arguments are converted to "proper" Clojure types.
+This is to say that types will be identical in the in-memory transactor and the remote transactor.

 ## Test and development usage

 One advantage of writing Datomic database functions using regular Clojure